ebruchez/ebruchez.github.io/_drafts/2026-01-07-3d-printing-typewriter-feet.md

 ### Erika 10

 Due to their non-circular, and non-rectangular shape, the Erika 10 feet were more challenging to design.
-I used a loft, again, but also a scan of the outline of the foot to approximate the shnpe better, with splines.
+I used a loft, again, but also a scan of the outline of the foot to approximate the shape better, with splines.
 It's not perfect, but pretty close.
 The original feet are not exactly perfect either!

 ![Erika 10 feet](/assets/posts/3d-printing-typewriter-feet/2x/IMG_1690.webp){:standalone}